hchapman/hchapman.github.io/classes/f2019-301/_syllabus.md

 to check out [Overleaf](https://www.overleaf.com/)).

 I can't accept late homework (the class moves too quickly), so make sure to turn in whatever you have on the due date to maximize credit.
+To accommodate for unusual circumstances, I will be dropping your lowest-scoring homework from grade calculations.

 You are **strongly encouraged to work in solving homework problems with your classmates**, but the work you turn in **must be your own**, and in particular